-A Walk through Safed
+A walk through the Old City of Safed

 The three arks of the Ha’Ari Sephardi Synagogue.